-Print volumes
+Printing volumes

 Printing numerous sheets of card stock or labels in a short period of time can create printing problems.
-Exclusive printing of labels, for example, may result in more frequent service calls.
-Proper printer maintenance helps alleviate these problems.
-For information about maintaining your printer, see "Maintenance procedures" on page 13.
+Continuous printing on labels, for example, may result in more frequent service calls.
+The glue on the labels can be squeezed out by the rollers in the printer and contaminate other printer parts.
+Most labels and card stock have cuts or perforations that can be abrasive if not ironed or flattened.